ivanov-gv/zpcg/docs/1-the-problem-overview.md

 The approximate ceiling for the traffic is 5K monthly pageviews, mostly people from Montenegro and Serbia speaking in Montenegrin and Serbian languages.
-Since the traffic is mostly from Montenegro and Serbia, the Viber bot is a much more suitable platform for the bot than any other.
-Viber is the most popular messenger in Montenegro.
+Since the traffic is mostly from Montenegro and Serbia, the Viber bot is a much more suitable platform for the bot than any other - Viber is the most popular messenger in Montenegro.

 #### Search volume - tourists and expats traffic estimates

 In the previous section we made an estimation for the Montenegrin and Serbian traffic.
 Now we need an estimation for traffic from tourists and expats.
-Let's assume they use the English language for the search.
 According to Google Trends, the most popular search term related to railway timetables in Montenegro is "train".

 <img src="resources/google-trend.png" alt="Google Trends">